bluegreen-labs/jungleweather/README.md

 # The Jungle Weather workflow

+Before you start, if you use any part of the code in pre- or post-processing cite the project using the following reference, DOI (tbd) and link to the repository:

+ `Koen Hufkens (2019) The Jungle Weather data recovery workflow: pre- and post-processing`

+Note that all code is released under an AGPLv3 license, except for the transfer learning code which fall under an Apache license (for changes see code headers).
+All data, except the Burton data sheets, is (c) copyright of the COBECORE and the Belgian State Archive in particular, any re-use is NOT permitted without an explicit agreement.
+Data is therefore included for reproducibility, testing and illustration purposes only.

+## Use case

-This repository provides the basis for the [COBECORE](http://cobecore.org) based Jungle Weather project's pre and post-processing.
+This repository provides the basis for the [COBECORE](http://cobecore.org) based Jungle Weather project's pre- and post-processing.
 However, this repository can also serve as a template for other data recovery project, especially those in which the forms used are fairly regular in nature.

 The code base relies on python and [OpenCV](https://opencv.org/) based pre-processing, including machine learning screening using [TensorFlow](https://www.tensorflow.org/).
 All post-processing, after annotation on Zooniverse, will be done in R. Given the convenient structure of R packages this approach is used to organize the project.

-If you use any part of the code in pre- or post-processing cite the project using the following reference, DOI (tbd) and link to the repository:

- `Koen Hufkens (2019) The Jungle Weather data recovery workflow: pre- and post-processing`

- all code is released under an AGPLv3 license, except for the transfer learning code which fall under an Apache license (for changes see code headers).
-All data, except the Burton data sheets, is (c) copyright of the COBECORE and the Belgian State Archive in particular, any re-use is NOT permitted without an explicit agreement.
-Data is therefore included for reproducibility, testing and illustration purposes only.

 ## Introduction